 One of the best things about the Ukulele is its simplicity, with just 4 strings it’s one of the easiest and most accessible incarnations of a stringed instrument around.
 So you’re going to be getting good, fast, which is incredibly motivating when you are a beginner.
 But at the same time, there is the potential to make the Ukulele a lifelong pursuit as you delve into more technical pieces.

-But we’re getting ahead of ourselves, which is why today we’ve prepared a little introduction to the Ukulele which covers all the basics, from the anatomy of the instrument, how to tune, and a bunch of easy chords for your to learn which will set you up to be able to play literally thousands of great popular songs on the instrument.
+But we’re getting ahead of ourselves, which is why in this KillerGuitarRigs Guide we’ve prepared a little introduction to the Ukulele which covers all the basics, from the anatomy of the instrument, how to tune, and a bunch of easy chords for your to learn which will set you up to be able to play literally thousands of great popular songs on the instrument.

 - Anatomy of a Ukulele